-Theo Schall is a doctoral student in Bioethics and Health Policy in the Department of Health Policy and Management at the Johns Hopkins Bloomberg School of Public Health.
-His research interests include labor conditions in the health professions, criminalization of drug use during pregnancy, LGBT health equity, and patient privacy in the era of big data.
-Currently, his research focuses on insurance claim denials for gender affirming care.
-Theo served as the managing editor of the peer-reviewed journal AJOB Empirical Bioethics from 2015-2020.
-Prior to beginning doctoral study, Theo was a Research Associate in the Department of Medical Ethics at the Children’s Hospital of Philadelphia, where he collaborated on research in ethics, palliative care, and interprofessional communication.
-He previously worked as a Research Program Coordinator at the Johns Hopkins Berman Institute of Bioethics and as a clinical social worker.
-Theo received an MSW (macro practice concentration) and MBE from the University of Pennsylvania and a BA from St. John’s College, Annapolis.
+Theo is currently the LGBTQI+ Health Policy ORISE Fellow in the Office of the Assistant Secretary for Health at the US Department of Health and Human Services.
+From 2015-2020, he was the managing editor of the peer-reviewed journal AJOB Empirical Bioethics.
+Previously, he worked as a Research Associate in the Department of Medical Ethics at the Children’s Hospital of Philadelphia, where he collaborated on research in ethics, palliative care, and interprofessional communication.
+He has also worked as a Research Program Coordinator at the Johns Hopkins Berman Institute of Bioethics, as a Policy Intern at the Delaware Valley LGBT Elder Initiative, and a social worker supporting older adults and people living with HIV/AIDS.
+Theo received master’s degrees in Social Work (macro practice) and Bioethics from the University of Pennsylvania and a bachelor’s from St. John’s College, Annapolis.

 - Labor conditions in the health professions